raglnd/intell_game/README.md

 # How to run server without interruption.
 # sudo nohup python3 cs499-intell-1.0/manage.py runserver 0.0.0.0:80 &
 ```
 Once the server is running, you will need to load in the official scenario.
-Log in to the website (using either the admin user you just created, or a new user), go to the scenario editor, click the open button, select Official Scenario.json, and then click the submit button.
+Log in to the website (using either the admin user you just created, or a new user), go to the scenario editor, click the open button, select `Official Scenario.json`, and then click the submit button.
 The official scenario is located in the home folder of the git repo.